ctfpilot/challenges-example/README.md

 # Challenges example repository

+> [!IMPORTANT]
+> This is an example repository of the [CTF Pilot's Challenge Repository Template](https://github.com/ctfpilot/challenges-template).
+> It is intended to be used as a reference for creating your own challenges repository, and testing the infrastructure with some example challenges.
+>
+> **Please use the [Challenge Repository Template](https://github.com/ctfpilot/challenges-template) if you want to create your own challenges repository.**

-This repository contains an example challenges repository, for CTF Pilot's Challenge Repository Template
+This repository contains an example challenges repository, for [CTF Pilot's Challenge Repository Template](https://github.com/ctfpilot/challenges-template).

 ## Challenge toolkit